-Due to the nature and stage of this litigation, we have determined that the possible loss or range of loss related to this litigation cannot be reasonably estimated at this time.
-The next District Court trial for the Butamax litigation is currently scheduled for July 2014 and additional trials are currently scheduled for August 2014 and 2015.
+Due to the nature and stage of our litigation with Butamax, we have determined that the possible loss or range of losses related to such litigation cannot be reasonably estimated at this time.
 We expect to continue to incur significant costs through the foregoing trial dates.
-For a summary of our ongoing litigation with Butamax, see the disclosure under the heading "Legal Matters" in Part II, Item 1 of this Report, and for additional risks we face as a result of the litigation with Butamax, see the disclosure under the heading "Risk Factors" in Part II, Item 1A of this Report.
+For a summary of our ongoing litigation with Butamax and related parties, see the disclosure under the heading "Legal Matters" in Part I, Item 3 of this Report, and for additional risks we face as a result of the litigation with Butamax, see the disclosure under the heading "Risk Factors" in Part I, Item 1A of this Report.